realm/jazzy-integration-specs/document_moya_podspec/after/docs/docsets/Moya.docset/Contents/Resources/Documents/Examples/Basic.md

 // POST https://api.myservice.com/users/123?first_name=Harry&last_name=Potter
 ```

+Always remember to retain the provider somewhere: if you fail to do so, it will be released automatically, potentially before you receive any response.

 The `TargetType` specifies both a base URL for the API and the sample data for
 each enum value.
 The sample data are `Data` instances, and could represent
 JSON, images, text, whatever you're expecting from that endpoint.